Energy from wastewater:

 Torque - The Drive Podcast | Episode 9

 How did they do that?
-Claus Homann and Mads Warming in interview
+An interview with Claus Homann and Mads Warming

 Claus Homann: I think we are a good example because on the one hand we save a lot of energy and at the same time we produce energy as a wastewater treatment plant.
 And that is fantastic.